Don't lose on penalties – early loan repayments

 Early repayment (or resettlement) is where you clear your debt before you’re legally obliged to.
-Many banks and charge penalties for repaying loans early.
+Many banks and lenders charge penalties for repaying loans early.
 There’s no standard figure, but the average is approximately the equivalent of 1-2 months’ interest.
 You could use an online interest calculator to work this out.
 Unlike my robes, one size doesn’t fit all, so it’s worth checking your specific policy to find out the exact settlement figure.

 If you want to pay off a loan early, under the Consumer Credit Act you should get a refund of any interest and charges you’ve already paid.
-Just write to your and ask them for an ‘Early Settlement Amount’ for your loan – this should be any fees minus any reimbursements you’re owed.
+Just write to your lender and ask them for an ‘Early Settlement Amount’ for your loan – this should be any fees minus any reimbursements you’re owed.

 Why would they do that to me?

 What more do they want?
 You’d think that banks and lenders would want to get their money back as soon as possible.
 However, they need to recoup some of that moolah that you’d have paid in interest had you repaid your loan over the fixed time.

 Different lenders often don’t speak the same lingo, so don’t be confused if you see phrases like early repayment charge, early repayment penalty, early redemption fee, redemption charge or financial penalty – they’re all the same thing.

 You don’t have to pay the full amount of your loan off at once – you could always opt for a partial repayment option.
 In this instance, you may be able to negotiate with your lender to decrease your monthly instalments.

 Not all loans penalise for early repayment, and it’s a good idea to explore the market and compare the deals on offer.
 Always weigh up the repayment fees to establish which course of action will save you the most money.
 Visit me at www.moneyguru.com/loans and I’ll help to discover the right path for you.

 Peace and loans,